-- 11.00am Sunday School.
+11.00am Sunday School (from 9th September 2018).
 This runs concurrently to our Worship Meeting

 Mondays to Fridays (may vary during Summer months - please check ahead to confirm)

-- *A special Christmas offering will be taken to support The Salvation Army's work in our local area*
+*A special Harvest Appeal offering will be taken to support Mission work in our area*